 If properly installed, they can last for decades before needing replacement.

 The cost of retaining walls vary depending on a range of factors we will explore in this guide.

 While a small 3 ft wall may be constructed by a DIY enthusiast with some construction knowledge, most retaining walls require expert planning – and in some cases, professional engineering – if they are to be built to last.

 A poorly designed retaining wall can lean, separate and even collapse altogether.
 Unless you have substantial experience, we strongly recommend using a professional builder.

 When instructing a professional, we recognise the importance of sticking to a budget.
-We’ve spoken to the online estimators at My Build Estimate – a professional estimating company monitored by the Royal Institute of Chartered Surveyors (RICS) to get the estimated, average cost of retaining walls.
+We spoke to the online estimators at My Build Estimate – a professional estimating company monitored by the Royal Institute of Chartered Surveyors (RICS) to get the estimated, average cost of retaining walls.

-In this guide, we’ve outlined how through preparation you can save money on retaining wall installation costs.
+In this guide, we’ve outlined how preparation you can save money on retaining wall installation costs.